 Contributor disclosures are reviewed for conflicts of interest by the editorial group.
 When found, these are addressed by vetting through a multi-level review process, and through requirements for references to be provided to support the content.
 Appropriately referenced content is required of all authors and must conform to UpToDate standards of evidence.

 INTRODUCTION — Epilepsy is the syndrome of two or more unprovoked seizures that occur more than 24 hours apart .
 Individuals who have had two or more unprovoked epileptic seizures are more likely to continue to have seizures.
 Seizures are disruptive in a patient's life and can cause injury.
 Epilepsy is associated with disability, adverse psychosocial outcomes, higher rates of psychiatric comorbidity, and an approximately threefold increased mortality .
-(See "Overview of the management of epilepsy in adults", section on 'Complications and comorbidities'.)
+(See "Comorbidities and complications of epilepsy in adults".)

 The management of patients with epilepsy is focused on three main goals: controlling seizures, avoiding or minimizing treatment side effects, and maintaining or restoring quality of life.
 The initial treatment of epilepsy is with a single antiseizure drug.
 With an ever-expanding list of available antiseizure drugs, and no single antiseizure drug that is clearly superior in terms of efficacy or tolerability, clinicians must individualize the choice of antiseizure drug for each patient.